codesplinta/busser/README.md

 2. The amount of wasteful re-renders are intensified without much effort in an almost exponential manner as the component tree grows deeper and wider/larger.
 In fact, when it comes to rendering thing like lists or modals, it is imperetive ([as far as React is concerned](https://legacy.reactjs.org/redirect-to-codepen/reconciliation/no-index-used-as-key)) that extra steps be taken by the developer to aid the heuristics/assumptions used by the Virtual DOM in reconciling the DOM in an inexpensive manner.
 React, by default, [cannot perform optimizations without these extra steps](https://legacy.reactjs.org/redirect-to-codepen/reconciliation/index-used-as-key).

 - 1. **All ReactJS Memo APIs that require a dependency array make use of an empty one**: The premise of this is that even though the `useMemo()` and `useCallback()` function APIs could be utilized to greatly reduce the number of wasteful re-renders.
 However, sometimes, tools like `useMemo()` and `useCallback()` [don't always work well to reduce wasteful re-renders](https://tkdodo.eu/blog/the-uphill-battle-of-memoization) (especially when the dependency array passed to these hooks contains values (especially reference types) that change very frequently and so do not have referential stability between renders).
 Now, with the coming of [ReactJS 19 and its' big set of changes](https://daily.dev/blog/react-19-everything-you-need-to-know-in-one-place), some of these `memo` APIs will be retired in favour of a [compiler](https://www.builder.io/blog/react-compiler-will-not-solve-prop-drilling).
-Also, the React team has released the [`useEffectEvent()` hook](https://react.dev/reference/react/useEffectEvent) which was derive from the now decommisioned: [`useEvent()` hook](https://github.com/reactjs/rfcs/pull/220#issuecomment-1259938816) in ReactJS v19.2.
-This new hook will help in situations where the dependency array of `useEffect()` can be filled with values that don't have referential stability between renders.
+Also, the React team has released the [`useEffectEvent()` hook](https://react.dev/reference/react/useEffectEvent) which was derived from the now decommisioned: [`useEvent()` hook](https://github.com/reactjs/rfcs/pull/220#issuecomment-1259938816) in ReactJS v19.2.
+This new hook will help in situations where the dependency array of `useEffect()` could be filled with values that don't have referential stability between renders.

 #### Busser: the novel way